gsanhueza/BlastSight/README.md

 Alternatively, run `./wheelbuild.sh`.

 Your package will be in `dist`.
-You can install it with `pip install dist/minevis*`.
+You can install it with `pip install dist/caseron*`.

 ## Testing

-Run the following command: `pytest --cov=minevis`.
+Run the following command: `pytest --cov=caseron`.

 Alternatively, run `./run_tests.sh`.